 - Include distracting activities: Distraction is a good way to take children’s attention off the anger.
 For younger children, try blowing bubbles.
 Initially, you can use soap solution and a wand to blow real bubbles.
 As children understand the concept, they can even pretend to blow bubbles as a calming technique.
-For older children, taking a walk outdoors, listening to music, cycling, etc., may help them distract themselves from anger (8).
+For older children, taking a walk outdoors, music therapy, cycling, exercise, and yoga may help them distract from anger (8).

 - Play emotion charades: Playing this game with family members may help children differentiate between different emotions.
 Have fun acting out different emotions and actions, and let your child guess.
 Show them examples of healthy and unhealthy ways of releasing anger and help your children decide which one is an appropriate action.

 - Use puppets and stories: Anger could be a negative emotion, and experiencing it may not be correct.
 However, no emotion is wrong because each one has its purpose.
 If your child is uncomfortable talking about their anger, use puppets to help them express it.
 You may also give an exciting name to their anger, like the ‘anger monster’.
 This will help children get comfortable with the concept of anger and express their feelings better.
-Stories can also give children insights into how to tackle difficult situations.
+Stories can also give children insights into how to tackle difficult situations and improve their problem solving skills.
 Reading about characters can inspire children to learn from them and follow their strategies.

 - Create an anger iceberg: This activity may work for older children who know about different emotions but cannot express them appropriately.
 For example, if children are worried, hurt, disappointed, or embarrassed, they find it easier to hide these vulnerable emotions behind anger.
 However, the only way to calm down is to find out the real reason behind the anger.
 You may help children draw an iceberg where anger can be at the top, and children may reflect and write the real reasons for their anger at the bottom of the iceberg.
-This activity will help you and your children understand the reason behind the anger and work towards managing it.
+This activity will help you and your children understand the reason behind the anger and find different coping strategies to manage it.

 - Personify the anger: Most children who become angry or throw tantrums regularly get to hear that they are a problem.
 However, this feeling can create adverse effects on them.
 Talk to your children and tell them that they are not the problem, but their anger is the problem.
 Help them see their anger as a different personality by giving it a name.
 Encourage them to imagine and draw a picture of their anger.
 When children start believing that their anger is a different entity and not a part of them, they feel empowered.
 This empowerment gives them the freedom to manage their anger in better ways.